z4kn4fein/trybot/README.md

 ## Fallback

-Handles faults by executing an alternative operation when the original one is failing.
-It also provides the ability to produce an alternative result value when the original operation is not able to do it.
+Handles faults by executing an alternative operation when the original one is failing, also provides the ability to produce an alternative result value when the original operation is not able to do it.

 ### Configuration